andygodish/wikijs-storage/proxmox/windows-vm.md

 Go through the installation process once started up.
 Nothing much to note from this process.

 Once complete, check the `Device Manager` for `other devices`.
 These are devices unknown to the machine because the required driver is not detected on the machine.
 Right click each one and select `Update Driver`.
 Select the external disk (D drive in my case) and go through the update process.

+Alternatively, run the 64-itt setup wizzard for VirtIO found in the root directory of your attached CD Drive (VirtIO).

+Next, Assign your server a static IP from within the GUI.

 ## Install Qemu Agent